cyberjames/infracost-test/README.md

 ## Infracost Cloud
 Infracost Cloud is a Software as a Service (SaaS) product that builds on top of Infracost open source.
 It provides few [features](https://www.infracost.io/pricing/) such as a dashboard as a central place that shows all cost estimation for the entire pull requests from the VCS provider to help guide the team.

-Please refer to this [link](https://www.infracost.io/docs/infracost_cloud/get_started/) to quickly get started with Infracost Cloud.
+If you're interested, please visit this [link](https://www.infracost.io/docs/infracost_cloud/get_started/) to get started quickly.